We may earn commission from affiliate links →

 One spot you shouldn’t miss is the stone bridge that the city is known for.
 It is considered the area’s symbol.
 Capturing this spot during the sunset will definitely have your followers swooning.

 Durmitor National Park, Montenegro

-Its very name meaning “black mountain”, Montenegro is pretty much covered in mountains.
+Its very name meaning “black mountain” Montenegro is pretty much covered in mountains.
 You’ll find spectacular landscapes all over the country, but very few compare to those in Durmitor National Park.
 A landscape photographer will drool over the prospect of shooting there.

-This phenomenal national park—it’s also a UNESCO World Heritage Site—is home to seven shimmering mountain lakes, three jaw-dropping canyons, including the deepest one in Europe, thick forests and barren mountain ranges.
+This phenomenal national park—it’s also a UNESCO World Heritage Site—is home to seven shimmering mountain lakes, three jaw-dropping canyons, including the deepest one in Europe, thick forests, and barren mountain ranges.
 Consider visiting the park in fall, when the changing leaves light up the landscapes.

 Photography Tip: Even though there are several great roadside lookouts, don’t stay in your car.
 The best way to explore and find the best photography spots in Durmitor National Park is hiking.
 Bring your hiking boots and backpack and hit the trails.
 Everyone can snap photos from a lookout.

-One of the last remaining true fishing towns in the Adriatic, Rovinj is also a major tourist destination in summer.
+One of the last remaining authentic fishing towns in the Adriatic, Rovinj is also a major tourist destination in summer.
 The Old Town of Rovinj occupies a circular peninsula that juts out into the Adriatic Sea.
 This offers exceptional photography opportunities from essentially anywhere on the mainland.